- This event has passed.

 As more students with autism spectrum disorder are included in public schools, the role of the paraprofessional becomes even more important.
 Whether it’s in the self-contained class or the mainstream environment, paraprofessionals play a vital role in these students’ success.
 Paraprofessionals are often tasked with providing academic, social, and behavioral support to students.

 In this edWebinar, Nina Finkler, M.Ed., LDT/C, BCBA, and President of Nina Finkler Autism Services discusses the diverse roles of the paraprofessional and provides attendees with valuable strategies to use across different settings.
-There will be time to have your questions answered at the end of the session.
-PreK through high school teachers, administrators, and related service providers will benefit from attending this event.
+PreK through high school teachers, administrators, and related service providers will benefit from watching this recorded event.

 About the Presenter